MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

 ### Parameters
  `pTarget`
- Points to the main frame window of the application, and is used for routing update messages *.*
+ Points to the main frame window of the application, and is used for routing update messages.

  `bDisableIfNoHndler`
  Flag that indicates whether a control that has no update handler should be automatically displayed as disabled.